Pharrell merges entertainment and fashion for Louis Vuitton's confident menswear debut - ExBulletin

 Pharrell merges entertainment and fashion for Louis Vuitton’s confident menswear debut

-PARIS (AP) Unveiling a new chapter in its illustrious history, Louis Vuitton left an indelible mark on the men’s runways of Paris Fashion Week by creating the debut collection from musician-turned-designer Pharrell Williams.
+PARIS — Unveiling a new chapter in its illustrious history, Louis Vuitton left an indelible mark on the men’s runways of Paris Fashion Week by creating the debut collection from musician-turned-designer Pharrell Williams.

 Appointed in February to fill the huge shoes left behind by the death of Virgil Abloh, Williams showed off his design prowess to the fashion world with a show that exuded confidence.